Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ## Authentication

+### Allow or deny a user or group of users

+- DenyUsers
+- AllowUsers
+- DenyGroups
+- AllowGroups

 There are certain keywords which allows or denies a user or a user gorup.
 They are in the following order of priority:

 ```